 There is not much information on the process available online so we decided to present the process through our experience.

-If you ever require a precision modelling process for your products, it is best to truly understand the mechanics of the process as best as you can.
+If you ever require a precision modeling process for your products, it is best to truly understand the mechanics of the process as best as you can.

 If the manufacturer can see that you know what you are talking about, they will be more motivated to deliver the product that you asked for.